PayneLab/cptac/devdocs/01_release_new_package_version.md

 # How to release a new version of the cptac package

+The cptac package is available on two different distribution services, PyPI and Bioconda.
+If you make a versioned release, you must update it with *both* services.
+Below are the general instructions for how to do this.
+Note that PyPI release is fairly simple, but Bioconda relase involves outside parties and some verification.
+So read up and follow these directions.

 1. Make sure to update:
     1. cptac/version.py
     2. Development status in setup.py